 Unafraid Since 1866 is Built on PSR’s Legacy

-1942 – Opposing Japanese Internment During WWII
+1942 – Opposed Japanese Internment During WWII

 1950 – Appointed Georgia Harkness, the First Female Full Professor of Theology at a U.S. Protestant Seminary